emptycoder/shape-fp/docs/box.md

 ## map

-The `map` method applies a function to the value and returns the output in a new box.
+The `map` method applies a function to the value and returns the result in a new box.

 ## chain

-The `chain` method expects a function as input that maps the value to a new box.
+The `chain` method expects a function that maps the value to a new box as input.

-This makes it easier to avoid boxes of boxes in nested computation.
+This makes it easy to avoid boxes of boxes in nested computation.

 ```typescript
 box(x)